 Forest Hill Dementia Friendly Community

-The group has developed resources to support local cafes in Forest Hill to become dementia friendly “anytime”.
-The group can help staff and management learn essential skills to feel more confident interacting with people living with dementia, and work with the cafe to make other small physical changes to help people living with dementia feel more welcome.
+The resources can be used to support local cafes and other retailers in Forest Hill to become dementia friendly “anytime”.
+Cafe and retail staff and management can learn essential skills to feel more confident interacting with people living with dementia, and make small changes to the business’ physical environment to help people living with dementia feel comfortable and welcome.

-Apart from the Inner East PCP, other organisations involved are the Whitehorse City Council, Carrington Health, Uniting and Villa Maria Catholic Homes.
+Apart from the Inner East PCP, other organisations involved were the Whitehorse City Council, Carrington Health, Uniting and Villa Maria Catholic Homes.

 Join the national campaign to become a dementia friend by completing free online learning and increase your understanding about dementia.

 IEPCP acknowledges the support of the Victorian Government.

 In 2017-18 we talked to people living with dementia, their carers, and the community about being dementia friendly in Forest Hill.
 This is what they told us.

 |19/08/2020||Document||Inner East Primary Care Partnership|

 Dementia Australia’s Dementia Friendly Communities resource hub with online training, resources and information.